evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ### Sensors & Cameras

-This model uses cameras, radar, LiDAR and ultrasonic sensors for its driver assist systems.
+This model uses cameras, LiDAR, and ultrasonic sensors for its driver assist systems.
-Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), one [LiDAR sensors](../../../../technology/sensorsandcameras/lidar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.
+Up to one [LiDAR sensors](../../../../technology/sensorsandcameras/lidar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 {{<evkxdisplayaddarticle />}}